Company offering $50 an hour to watch TikTok videos - NewsBreak

 Company offering $50 an hour to watch TikTok videos

-Influencer marketing agency “Ubiquitous” is looking for a candidate to watch videos, and the employee will even get a gift basket with things like Uber Eats and Target gift cards.Florida woman’s stop at gas station wins her $1 million
+Influencer marketing agency “Ubiquitous” is looking for a candidate to watch videos, and the employee will even get a gift basket with things like Uber Eats and Target gift cards.Alabama Medical Cannabis Commission receives 380+ dispensary application requests ahead of Oct.
+17 deadline

 The professional “TikToker watcher” will receive $600, a $50 Uber Eats gift card and a $50 Target gift card to help them through their 12-hour video binge.